thruston/grid-banger/README.md

 Python routines for working with grid references as defined by the Ordnance Survey of Great Britain (OSGB).

-Toby Thurston -- 10 Nov 2017
+Toby Thurston -- 31 December 2017

-The functions in this module convert from OSGB grid references to and from GPS Lat/Lon with using OSGB formulae and the OSTN15 data set.
+The functions in this module convert from OSGB grid references to and from GPS Latitude and Longitude, using OSGB formulae and the OSTN15 data set.
 Conversions are accurate to approximately +/- 1mm.
 The scope of OSGB is limited to the same coverage as the Ordnance Survey maps:  England, Wales, Scotland, and the Isle of Man, but not Northern Ireland, nor the Channel Islands.

 The implementation uses the Ordnance Survey's high-precision dataset called OSTN15.
 This dataset is freely available for public use, but remains © Crown